SGerk5015/SGerk5015.github.io/README.md

 **IMDB Movie Database Analysis**

  Using Tableau, I visualised the current trends in currently released movies and how these trends can be used by a film development company to create a movie which capitalizses on current trends

+ **European Football Price Prediction**

+ Using python, I depolyed a machine learning algorithm which